Street Furniture Maintenance Measures

 Regular inspection and repair is required in high profile areas where vandalism is a risk

-Where furniture is located in high-profile parks, eateries or vandal prone areas, regular inspection and repair will ensure longevity of life.
-Ask your Urban Effects representative about our anti-vandal and theft features.
+Where street furniture is located in high-profile parks, eateries or vandal prone areas, regular inspection and repair will ensure longevity of life.

 Timber needs preventative maintenance

 As timber is a natural product, exposure to harsh elements without the necessary preventative maintenance will allow weathering and cracking over time.
-This can easily be prevented by treating all timber surfaces with a UV resistant oil twice yearly or three times in more severe conditions.
-Premium hardwoods, such as spotted gum is a low maintenance timber and will only require a light regular oiling to maintain its appearance and strength.
+This can be minimised by treating all timber surfaces with a UV resistant oil twice yearly or three times in more severe conditions.